Aaron98990/ways-of-the-game/offside.md

 In Circular no. 26 and the 2023/2024 Laws of the Game , The IFAB released a major interpretation change to whether a touch of the ball should be determined as a deflection or not.
 [The IFAB released 15 video examples of whether a touch of the ball should be determined as a deflection or non-deflection.](https://www.theifab.com/news/law-11-offside-deliberate-play-guidelines-clarified/)

-The changes comes down to this - It is not a deflection and it is deliberate play if the defender played the ball to where they wanted or should of been able to.
+The changes comes down to this - It is not a deflection and it is deliberate play if the defender played the ball to where they wanted to or should of been able to.

-It is subjective and could be interpeted differently in the diferent levels of thte game.
+It is subjective and could be interpeted differently by different people.
+The levels of the game would affect this decision.

 ## Ball off the goalpost or crossbar